Summer Reading Links

 Reading Rockets A national multimedia educational initiative that offers extensive resources to assist children, parents, and educators with summer reading.

 Empire State Award for Excellence in Literature for Young People Presented annually by the Youth Services Section of the New York Library Association.
-Steve Sheinkin Received the 2016 Empire State Award
+James Howe received the 2017 Empire State Award

 American Library Association Notable books and resources for children